THE TURKISH MINORITY OF WESTERN THRACE

 In the early 20th century, there were around 20 thousand Turkish inhabitants in the Dodecanese.
 However, due to restrictions applied to the members of the Turkish community in starting business and purchasing real estates, they had to leave the Dodecanese.
 The Turks mainly living in Rhodes had to even sign a paper stating that they would not return.
 The Turks of Dodecanese also lost their citizenship under Article 19 of the Greek Citizenship Code. ( See the “Turkish Minority of Western Thrace/Deprivation of Greek citizenship” section for more information .)

 Denial of ethnic identity: The ethnic identity of Turks of Rhodes and Kos, who are referred to only as “Muslims” by the Greek authorities, is denied.
 They are not allowed to establish associations whose titles contain the word “Turk”/”Turkish”.
 The “Rhodes Turkish Society”, which was founded in 1912, was outlawed in 1968 and was closed down in 1987.

-Lack of mother tongue teaching : In 1972, 3 bilingual schools, including the “Suleymaniye Madrasa” and 2 bilingual schools in Kos were closed down.
+Lack of mother tongue teaching : In 1972, 3 bilingual schools in Rhodes, including the “Suleymaniye Madrasa” and 2 bilingual schools in Kos were closed down.
 Therefore, currently there is no school in the Dodecanese where the Turkish children can learn their mother tongue.